PavelPZ/riverpod_navigator/under_the_hood.md

 }
 ```

-Note: *we need the "needsLogin" function that returns true when a login is required for given screen*
+Note: *for this appNavigationLogic we need the "needsLogin" function that returns true when a login is required for given screen*

 ## Thats it